settipallis18/assignment_01-folder/README.md

 ## Senior Analyst, Wipro Pvt Ltd, Hyderabad, India Sep.
 2018 – Mar.
 2021

-- Worked on GIS mapping (Google maps) under the client of Google India Pvt Ltd.
+- Worked on GIS mapping (Google maps)used ATLAS tool under the client of Google India Pvt Ltd.

 - Performing action on live databases and resolving the escalations.